Kjili/boardgame-quickrules/root.rst

   Strategy:
     the suits of your cards are important for you starting leader depends on your cards
-      if you have two cards of your current clearing: start Charismatic with two cards in, trigger Turmoil, pick Despot next if you have a bird card and a card of your current clearing: start Charismatic (pick fights)
+      if you have two cards of your current clearing: start Charismatic with two cards in Recruit, trigger Turmoil, pick Despot next if you have a bird card and a card of your current clearing: start Charismatic (pick fights)
       else: start with Despot (fast growth, aggressive playstyle) second leader: